PaulLaliberte/Project_CSCI3308/web/Flask_Setup.md

 Need to <pip install flask-sqlalchemy> to make connection work properly.

-To try the connection with alchemy follow these directions (make sure you are in the same directory as app.py):
+To try the connection with alchemy follow these directions in the terminal (make sure you are in the same directory as app.py): python from app import [Clients or Drones or other class titles]> drones = [Drones].query.all()
-<python
-from app import [Clients or Drones or other class titles]> drones = [Drones].query.all()

 for titles in drone:
-	print(titles.[status or details])>
+	print(titles.[status or details])

 NOTE: Line 11, app.config...'mysql://paul:[password]@localhost... the [password] is where you enter your password to run the database.
 Ideally, we would be more careful about database usernames and passwords in a final submission.